seyong92/seyong92.github.io/publications.md

 ---

-- A Phoneme-informed Neural Network Model for Note-level Singing Transcription
+- A Phoneme-Informed Neural Network Model for Note-Level Singing Transcription
   **Sangeon Yong**, Li Su, Juhan Nam
   _Proceedings of the IEEE International Conference on Acoustics, Speech, and Signal Processing (ICASSP), 2023_ **(accepted)**